brenaut1u/CppFluidSimulator/README.md

 The project actually contains two sub-projects : an interactive fluid simulator, where the user can set the physical parameters and interact with the particles in real-time using the mouse by adding attractive and repulsive forces; and a "fluid painter", wich can create an animation using particles to make them create an image (the idea comes from Jean Tampon's tutorial).

 ## Building
 The project uses C++ 17 with Qt 5.14.2.
-It uses qmake for building.
+It uses qmake for building, and MinGW.

 The build was tested from Qt Creator 4.11.1, on Windows 11.